Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 The mean one that comes in.

-He's got a long nose.
+It's got a long nose.

 The Vivich.
-The vivich
+The Vivich.

-it's all right you know what you watch a movie you can't tell it's him i had no idea
+It's all sorry i'm sorry it's all right you know what you watch a movie you can't tell it's him i had no idea

-Oh, my gosh.
 Has he been knighted?

 Hello.
 Can you introduce Peter, please?